-The surge in inflation and the slow response of central banks raises several questions.
-First, how costly is delay when fighting a surge in inflation?
-If policy is slow to react, should it then compensate by reacting more aggressively?
-COVID-19 and Russia's invasion of Ukraine have faced central banks with a very uncertain environment; what do we know about dealing with uncertainty and have central banks been behaving in ways consistent with that knowledge?
+sia's invasion of Ukraine have faced central banks with a very uncertain environment; what do we know about dealing with uncertainty and have central banks been behaving in ways consistent with that knowledge?
 Finally, is a repeat of the high inflation 1960s and 1970s a possibility?

 To address these questions, the rest of the paper is organized as follows.
-The issue of whether the Fed is behind the curve is considered in section 2.
-The consequences of a delay in reacting to inflation surges are considered in section 3.
-Section 4 compares the current situation to the 1960s and 1970s with a focus on whether the lessons learned about policy in the face of uncertainty have been followed.
+The issue of whether the Fed is behind the curve is considered in section II.
+The consequences of a delay in reacting to inflation surges are considered in section III.
+Section IV compares the current situation to the 1960s and 1970s with a focus on whether the lessons learned about policy in the face of uncertainty have been followed.
 Conclusions are in the final section.

-2 Falling behind the curve
+II.
+Falling behind the Curve